 - As an additional step, wear protective eyewear during public outing

-We also watched this video from National Jewish Health we found on YouTube that was helpful to us:
+This video from National Jewish Health on YouTube was helpful to me: